10 Cloud Cost Optimization Strategies to Reduce Infrastructure Spending

 The primary benefit of using auto-scaling is cost efficiency: you only pay for what you use.
 Additionally, auto-scaling enhances performance by providing the necessary resources during peak times, ensuring your applications run smoothly without manual intervention.

 Data lifecycle management (DLM) is the process of managing data from creation to deletion, ensuring data is stored efficiently and cost-effectively throughout its life.
-Implementing DLM is crucial for optimizing cloud costs, as it helps prevent unnecessary storage expenses.
+Implement DLM to optimize cloud costs, as it helps prevent unnecessary storage expenses.

 Techniques for effective DLM include archiving and deleting unused data.